hermanconnor/design-patterns-typescript/3-behavioral-patterns/chain-of-responsibility/ChainOfResponsibilty.md

 3. **Client**: The client sends requests to the chain of handlers.

-### Benefits
+### When to Use the Chain of Responsibility Pattern

-- **Decoupling**: The sender of a request doesn't need to know which handler will process it.
+- When you want to avoid coupling the sender to a specific receiver.
-- **Flexibility**: You can add or remove handlers dynamically at runtime.
+- When multiple handlers can handle a request, but you don’t know which one will.
-- **Single Responsibility**: Each handler has a single responsibility and can focus on its specific type of request.s
+- When you want to add or modify handlers without affecting the client code.

 ### Example

-Here's a simple implementation:
+Here's a simple example:

 ```typescript
 // Handler Interface